Lactarius resimus

 Lactarius resimus is a species of mushrooms in the genus Lactarius, which is considered a delicacy in Russia and some other countries of Eastern Europe when pickled in salt.
-There it is considered one of three tastiest edible mushrooms, along with Boletus edulis and Lactarius deliciosus, though it is not held in high esteem elsewhere.
+There it is considered one of three tastiest edible mushrooms, along with Boletus edulis and Lactarius deliciosus.
+However, the raw form is considered mildly toxic because of its acrid latex.
 The mushroom forms a mycorrhizal relationship with birch and with conifers too (pine).
+They are commonly found in northern and eastern Europe including Russia, Belarus, Ukraine, the Baltic states and parts of Scandinavia.
+They typically grow on acidic soil and appear in late summer to autumn.

 The cap ranges from 4 to 15 cm in diameter.
 The stalk ranges from 2 to 6 cm in length and 1 to 3 cm in width.
 The mushroom is generally white, but stains yellow to orange.
 The spores are white-yellow, elliptical and bumpy.

 Similar species include Lactarius pubescens var. betulae and Lactarius torminosus.